MillerRabin/intention-storage/readme.md

 This is nothing new, all smart sockets do it.
 What if there is no water in your tea pot?
 The tea pot can be connected to a water pipe through a smart wi-fi valve - second device.
-Install a smart water measurer to control amount of water in your tea pot - third device.
+Install a smart water volume control to measure amount of water in your tea pot - third device.
 How to manage the chain of three devices?
 It`s not a problem for Intention Network.
 * The smartphone creates the intention **My owner wants hot water**
-* The tea pot accepts the intention and creates a new **How about the water?**
+* The tea pot accepts the intention and creates a new **What about the water?**
-* The measurer accepts the intention and founds that no more water in the kettle.
+* The water volume control accepts the intention and finds that no more water in the kettle.
 It creates a new intention **I need the water**.
 * The valve accept the intention and opens the water.
-* When the amount of water is enough, the measurer closes the intention and the valve closes the water.
+* When the amount of water is enough, the water volume control closes the intention and the valve closes the water.
-* The measurer answers to the tea pot through opened intention "The water is ok"
+* The water volume control answers to the tea pot through opened intention "The water is ok"
 * The tea pot boils the water and answers through intention to the smartphone "The water is ok"

 What if there is no water in the pipe?